tensorlakeai/indexify/docs/docs/integrations/dspy/python_dspy.md

 ```

 ### Instantiate the Retreival Model
-You can create a Retreival Model to retreive from an index mantained by Indexify.
-Use the DSPy settings to confgiure the retreiver model.
+You can create a Retreival Model to retrieve from an index mantained by Indexify.
+Use the DSPy settings to confgiure the retriever model.

 ```python
 turbo = dspy.OpenAI(model="gpt-3.5-turbo")